antwerpes/ap_docchecklogin/Documentation/Configuration/Index.rst

 		dummy user's properties.
 If set, the user will be redirected to that target after login.
 Requires felogin, I think.

+		The Login target page in DocCheck Cream has to be configured to a page which includes the DocCheck Login-Plugin for the redirect action to take place.

 .. _uniquekeyconf:

 UniqueKey Configuration